Why learn all the notes on a guitar fretboard you might ask?

 Whatever the note is on the 6th string will be on the same fret on the 1st string.
 This is because, in standard tuning anyway, both strings are tuned to the same note.

-Check out the image to see how this works with the note C.
+Once you’ve mastered the note names on Fretboard, check out the image to see how this works with the note C:

 There are certainly other patterns but these are a good place to start.
 Play around with these on your guitar.
 Start with learning E, A, D, G, B, F and C – these will be easier to learn than the sharps/flats.